marklishman/colors-microservices/README.md

 }
 ```

-Set the service name in `bootstrap.yml`
+Set the application name in `bootstrap.yml`

 ```yaml
 spring: